Skip to Main Content

 Keep in mind: they don't think.
 They don't understand, read, choose or give you the "best information."
 Sometimes it might feel or seem like it, but this isn't how the technology works.
 That said, they also won't tell you where they got the information they're pulling from, and who is doing the work behind the scenes.
 Many, if not most, are unregulated and influenced by how we all interact with it.

-Note: * CSUSB has not yet released an official policy regarding using AI tools like ChatGPT; it is recommended to avoid using these tools for any assignment, coursework, or research unless explicitly permitted by your instructor.
+At CSUSB, faculty have discretion over whether and how students can use Generative AI in their courses.
+According to FAM 803.5, faculty can encourage AI use, permit AI use only in specific situations, or prohibit use altogether.
+We recommend that you consult your instructor's syllabus statement and/or talk with your instructor to understand when you may use AI tools in a specific course.
 Unauthorized use of AI tools can be considered a violation of academic integrity, as submitting work generated by AI tools as your own is a form of plagiarism.
 For thesis, projects, and dissertations, written approval from your supervisor and supervisory committee is required if you plan to use any AI tools.

 How does ChatGPT work?